BennyOrgDemo/DemonstrationOrg/README.md

 #Team Repository Readme File
-This is a test organization for demonstrations - Benny
+This is a test organization for demonstrations

+Commit demonstration within the audit log